-Technical Challenge Index (TCI) Power Production Potential (PPP)
+Technical Challenge Index (TCI)

-TDI =
+Power Production Potential (PPP)

-Measure of the Technology Required (e.g. foundation) + Cable Distance Measure of the Extractable Energy in Watts
+TDI =Measure of the Technology Required (e.g. foundation) + Cable DistanceMeasure of the Extractable Energy in Watts

-3. To develop a TDI value for all areas within the SAMP boundary, Spaulding et al. (2010) calculated PPP and TCI values using a 100 meter by 100 meter grid.
-First, the wind speed data, shown in Figure 22, was converted to wind power per unit area.30 While the mean wind speed increases gradually with distance offshore, from 7 to 9.6 m/sec (15.7 to 21.5 mph) (a 37% increase), wind power increases by a factor of 2.6.
+3. To develop a TDI value for all areas within the Ocean SAMP boundary, Spaulding et al. (2010b) calculated PPP and TCI values using a 100 meter by 100 meter grid.
+First, the wind speed data, shown in meters per second, was converted to wind power per unit area.33 While the mean wind speed increases gradually with distance offshore, from 7 to 9.6 m/sec (15.7 to 21.5 mph) (a 37% increase), wind power increases by a factor of 2.6.
 This is due to the relationship between wind speed and potential power.
 The power output of a wind turbine increases by the cube of wind speed, so even a small increase in wind speed can substantially increase the amount of potential power production.
-The TCI value was calculated using a number of assumptions: the use of jacket foundations at all sites, cost estimates based Roark (2008) and water depth measurements of the site (see Figure 23); and cable distance estimates calculated based on the closest straight-line distance to shore.31 Because the effort (and cost) of installing lattice jacket structures (especially pile-driving activities) is known to be sensitive to composition of the seabed sediments within the upper 30 to 50 m (98.4 to 164.0 feet) of the sediment column, Spaulding et al. (2010a) adjusted TCI values for the impacts of seabed geology.
-The seabed geology in the SAMP area is dominated by glacial end moraine and lake floor sediments which were deposited in several incidents of glacial advancements and retreats (Boothroyd 2009).
-A map of construction effort (see Figure 24) was developed by glacial geological experts familiar with the Ocean SAMP waters, ranking areas on a scale of 1 to 5 (pers. comm.
-Boothroyd and King as cited in Spaulding et al. 2010a) (for more information on the geology of the SAMP area see Chapter 2 Ecology of the Ocean SAMP Region).
+The TCI value was calculated using a number of assumptions: the use of jacket foundations at all sites, cost estimates based on Roark (2008) and water depth measurements of the site (see Figure 8.23); and cable distance estimates calculated based on the closest straight line distance to shore.34 Because the effort (and cost) of installing lattice jacket structures (especially pile-driving activities) is known to be sensitive to composition of the seabed sediments within the upper 30 to 50 m (98.4 to 164.0 feet) of the sediment column, Spaulding et al. (2010b) adjusted TCI values for the impacts of seabed geology.
+The seabed geology in the Ocean SAMP area is dominated by glacial end moraine and lake floor sediments which were deposited in several incidents of glacial advancements and retreats (see Chapter 2, Ecology of the SAMP Region for more information).
+A map of construction effort (see Figure 8.24) was developed by glacial geological experts familiar with the Ocean SAMP waters, ranking areas on a scale of 1 to 5 (Boothroyd and King, pers. comm., as cited in Spaulding et al. 2010b) (for more information on the geology of the Ocean SAMP area see Chapter 2, Ecology of the SAMP Region).
 A low ranking indicates deposits amenable to pile driving operations, while the highest values reflect areas with shallow depth to bedrock, which would require drilling and grouting techniques to install the piles.
 Intermediate values (level 3) are indicative of complex end moraine sediment deposits, consisting of a mix of lake floor sediments and sand, gravel, and boulders of varying size.
-Figure 24 is an initial estimate of construction effort and will be refined as additional sub-bottom mapping and geotechnical studies of the SAMP area are completed.
+Figure 8.24 is an initial estimate of construction effort and will be refined as additional sub-bottom mapping and geotechnical studies of the Ocean SAMP area are completed.

-30 Spaulding et al. (2010d) have performed a detailed comparison of model predictions to observations in the study area.
+33 Spaulding et al. (2010d) have performed a detailed comparison of model predictions to observations in the study area.
 The difference between predictions and measurements is normally distributed with an average value of about 0.17 m/sec and a standard deviation of 0.15 m/sec.